SAP/jenkins-library/documentation/docs/steps/artifactSetVersion.md

 | versioningTemplate | no | depending on `buildTool`<br />maven: `${version}-${timestamp}${commitId?"_"+commitId:""}`  |   |

 * `script` defines the global script environment of the Jenkinsfile run.
 Typically `this` is passed to this parameter.
 This allows the function to access the [`commonPipelineEnvironment`](commonPipelineEnvironment.md) for retrieving e.g. configuration parameters.
+* `artifactType` defines the type of the artifact.
 * `buildTool` defines the tool which is used for building the artifact.
 * `commitVersion` controls if the changed version is committed and pushed to the git repository.
 If this is enabled (which is the default), you need to provide `gitCredentialsId` and `gitSshUrl`.
 * `dockerVersionSource` specifies the source to be used for the main version which is used for generating the automatic version.